-In comparison to the United Kingdom and United States the process of securing assets is generally more complex and expensive.
-Arguably, the relevant free zones have a more straightforward approach although it is still more uncertain than the established Western systems.
+In comparison to the United Kingdom and United States, the process of securing assets is generally more complex and expensive.
+Arguably, the relevant free zones have a more straightforward approach, although it is still more uncertain than the established Western systems.
 This is somewhat due to a lack of formalised or standard structure of registrars for registration of each type of security in the relevant Emirates.
-Further, a lack of established case law and clarity regarding the perfection of security and which department security should be registered with can make it difficult to assess what registration steps to take next.
+It is hoped that the introduction of the Security Register for the registration of security over moveable property will alleviate some of this uncertainty.
+Furthermore, a lack of established case law and clarity regarding the perfection of security and which department security should be registered with can make it difficult to assess what registration steps to take next.